 COVID-19 falls under Serious Illness/Injury – Serious illness or injury – not paid by insurance for employee or eligible dependent

-This event would assist applicants who are who themselves, domestic partner, child, or IRS dependent have been impacted by one of the following events:
+This event would assist applicants who themselves or their domestic partner, child or IRS dependent have been impacted by one of the following events:

 *Required Supporting Documentation during the application phase with the standard grant would need to include one of the following supporting documents:

 Submitted Documentation would need to include all below:

 What Expenses can I apply for assistance?

 o For a COVID-19 event, we will need a note from your healthcare provider or government health official, or directly from company stating that you are unable to work for 5 or more consecutive days due to a COVID-19 diagnosis or exposure.

 Have you been financially impacted by the COVID-19 virus?